Tribal Transportation Program Safety Funds (TTPSF)

 For Native Americans and others traveling on roads and other transportation facilities crossing tribal lands, the risks associated with this routine activity are far higher than any other segment of America.
 Thus, the Federal Highway Administration (FHWA), the National Highway Traffic Safety Administration (NHTSA), the Bureau of Indian Affairs (BIA), the Indian Health Service (IHS), tribes and states have made efforts to improve transportation safety on tribal lands and in native communities and align their efforts with national safety initiatives and strategies.
 These key stakeholders have significant resources and expertise that can reduce crashes with lifesaving results.

-Under the auspices of FHWA's Office of Federal Lands Highway, a Safety Management System (SMS) Steering Committee has been assembled to marshal stakeholders.
+Under the auspices of FHWA's Office of Federal Lands Highway, a Safety Management System (SMS) Steering Committee was assembled to marshal stakeholders.
 A Strategic Highway Safety Plan (SHSP) was developed with an accompanying Implementation Plan.
 The overarching goal of the Implementation Plan is for tribal governments to develop Tribal Highway Safety Improvement Programs (HSIP).
 The plan includes strategies that tribes can tailor to improve safety in their communities and develop in-house, self-sustaining expertise.
 Because tribal transportation safety programs are still in their beginning stages around the country, this Implementation Plan is intended to: aid tribal governments in collaborating with federal agencies and state departments of transportation (DOTs); pursue training to increase the capacity and expertise of tribal governments in the roadway safety arena; and stimulate tribal innovation through peer-to peer and best practice exchanges to save lives in Indian Country.
 The strategies should be part of a comprehensive highway safety program, but can stand alone as effective safety strategies if implemented incrementally while program development occurs.

 - FHWA Office of Safety